shaik1002/biggitlabbomb/doc/user/project/merge_requests/conflicts.md

 1. For each conflict, select **Use ours** or **Use theirs** to mark the version of the conflicted lines you want to keep.
 This decision is known as "resolving the conflict."
-1. When you've resolved all the conflicts, enter a **Commit message**.
+1. When you've resolved all of the conflicts, enter a **Commit message**.
 1. Select **Commit to source branch**.

 Resolving conflicts merges the target branch of the merge request into the source branch, using the version of the text you chose.
-If the source branch is `feature` and the target branch is `main`, these actions are like running `git switch feature; git merge main` locally.
+If the source branch is `feature` and the target branch is `main`, these actions are similar to running `git switch feature; git merge main` locally.

 ### In the inline editor

-Some merge conflicts are more complex, and you must manually edit lines to resolve their conflicts.
+Some merge conflicts are more complex, and you must manually modify lines to resolve their conflicts.
 The merge conflict resolution editor helps you resolve these complex conflicts in the GitLab interface: